-- at the instance of one Mr. Akshay Gautamrao Bikkad, aged 22 years [the Respondent No.2] dated.
+the instance of one Mr. Akshay Gautamrao Bikkad, aged 22 years [the Respondent No.2] dated.
 03.01.2018 at Vishram Baug Police Station, Pune.
-Petitioner has been wrongfully, mischievously, with ulterior motives and in complete violation to the spirit of freedom of speech been named in the Impugned FIR.
-A copy of the said FIR is annexed hereto and marked as "EXHIBIT- A" - 6) The Complainant in the said FIR alleges that - a.
+Petitioners have been wrongfully, mischievously, with ulterior motives and in complete violation to the spirit of freedom of speech been named in the Impugned FIR.
+A copy of the said FIR is annexed hereto and marked as EXHIBIT-A

+6-The Complainant in the said FIR alleges that

+- a.
 On 31.12.2107 between 2.00PM to 10.00PM a meeting was organized at Shaniwar Wada, Pune by name 'Yalgar Parishad'. - b.
-At the said meeting the Petitioner has given speech to create enmity between different communities. - c.
-The Petitioner has stated that 'if we want to win against the new peshwai, if we want to take this Bhima Koregaon struggle ahead, if we want to get inspired by this struggle, this wont happen through electoral politics.
-I believe that people who are fighting for the people of Maharashtra and Gujarat should be there in the Assembly and the Parliament
+At the said meet the Petitioner along with Mr. Jignesh Mevani to create enmity between different communities.

-- of this country.
-But Annihilation of caste will happen through the struggle on the streets.
-The rule of one section over the other will end only with the struggle on the streets.' - d.
-The Petitioner made such volatile speech and created enmity and hate between two communities.
-Hence some unknown persons got inspired and did stoning in the Bhima-Koregaon area. - 7) The Petitioner most respectfully submits that even if the contents of the FIR are taken at face-value, they do not contain allegations of cognizable offences.
-Hereto annexed is the transcript of the speech of the Petitioner and the same is marked as "Exhibit B".
+- c.
+The Petitioner has stated that, 'Bhima Koregaon struggle can be made the future, its time to resist, will fight the struggle and win in this struggle will be the homage to the martyrs.
+The end of new Peshwai will be the homage to martyrs of Bhima-Korgaon'. - d.
+The Petitioner made such volatile speeches and created enmity and hate between two communities.
+Hence some unknown persons got inspired and did stoning in the Bhima-Koregaon area. - 7)-The Petitioner most respectfully submits that even if the contents of the FIR are taken at face-value, they do not contain allegations of cognizable offences.
+Hereto annexe is the transcript of the speech of the Petitioner and the same is annexed as "Exhibit B".

-Brief facts leading to the present petition.
+Brief facts leading to the present petition

-- 8) The Petitioner has been vocal opponent of the political party that is presently in power at the Centre and at the State. - 9) The Petitioner has addressed numerous public meetings across the country attacking the policies of that political party. - 10) The Petitioner has been attacked by members of the ruling political party for their opinions in the print, audio and visual media.
+8)-The petitioner has been vocal opponents of the political party that is presently in power at the Centre and at the state.

+- 9)-The Petitioner has addressed numerous public meetings across the country attacking the policies of that political party. - The Petitioner has been attacked by members of the ruling political party for his opinions in the print, audio and visual media. - The Petitioner states that every year hundreds of people belonging to the Dalit community gather in Bhima

-- 11) The Petitioner states that every year hundreds of people belonging to the Dalit community gather in Bhima Koregaon to celebrate the victory of the British and the Dalits over the Peshwas in 1818.
+Koregaon to celebrate the victory of the British and the Dalits over the Peshwas in 1818.
 This year being the 200th Anniversary of the event, a meeting was organized a day prior at Shaniwar Wada, Pune on 31.12.2017.
-The Petitioner was invited by the organizers of the meeting to speak at the meeting which was known as "Yalgaar Parishad".
-Hereto annexed is the copy of the invitation to the Petitioner and the same is marked as "Exhibit C". - 12) The Petitioner being a newly elected member of the Legislative Assembly of Gujarat and an activist spoke about the struggles of the Dalit community at present times in the country and how the community should not succumb to the atrocities and overcome the atrocities committed against the community. - peacefully and there was absolutely no call for any enmity between any of the communities nor was there any hate speech or call for violence by the Petitioner. - 14) The Petitioner states that many dignitaries attended and spoke at the meeting and the same was attended by hundreds of people.
-Justice Kolse Patil (Retired Judge of
+The Petitioners were invited by the organizers of the meeting to speak at the meeting which was known as "Yalgaar Parishad". - The Petitioner also spoke at the event and he basically asked the people to take inspiration from the earlier struggles of the Dalit community in the country. - The Petitioner states that the said "Yalgaar" meeting was attended by many dignitaries.
+Justice Klose Patil (Retired Judge of Bombay High Court) also attended the meeting and spoke during the meeting. - The Petitioner states that the meeting ended peacefully and there was absolutely no call for any enmity between any of the communities nor was there any hate speech or call for violence by the Petitioner.